LCC-CIT/CS235AM-Demos/RpsLayoutDemo/README.md

  * RpsDemo-LinearLayouts
  * RpsDemo-RelativeLayouts

+Note: This app is just one app in the class demo repository.
+To get the source code for this app you will need to clone or download the whole repository.

-These apps were written for use with a class I teach at Lane Community College, CS235AM, Intermediate Mobile Applications Development: Android.
+This code was written as an example for a class I teach at Lane Community College, CS235AM, Intermediate Mobile Applications Development: Android.
 Read more about the class and find out how to enroll here: https://birdsbits.wordpress.com/2014/09/09/xamarin-android-course/